alexdodonov/mezon-application/README.md

 }
 ```

 Here we pass instance of the class View (or any class derived from View) to the application page compilator.
-It will call View::render method wich must return compiled html content.
+It will call View::render method which must return compiled html content.

 ### Routes config